 In the last blog of the root cause series, we discussed that how sweet, sour, salty, astringent and pungent foods act on our mind and body by playing with vata, pitta and kapha.
 In this blog, we shall discuss about the bitter taste.

 Now, unlike other tastes, foods having bitter taste have the most divergent and complex effects on human body.
 Bitter foods unscrupulous consumption is the biggest reason for most of the incurable diseases of the modern world and that is why they demand maximum attention and research.
 Bitter foods get their bitterness due to chemicals called alkaloids present in them.
 Different alkaloids work differently sometimes even opposite to each other for example the alkaloids in coffee increase our excitement.
 On the other hand those present in the herb ashwagandha, reduce the master pitta and calm down the person.
 Mint, aloe-vera, bitter gourd, night shade vegetables like potato, tomato, brinjal, and capsicum are all the classic examples of the commonly used foods containing bitter tastes which are generally safe for consumption except to those who are allergic to them.
+In fact since most of the bitter foods reduce pitta, they become essential during hot weather to keep Pitta in control.
+Which is why traditional summer drinks essentially contain cooling spices/foods like mint, cumin seeds, coriander, rose petals, khus seeds (of course their indiscreet consumption can reduce excess of Pitta thereby weakening circulation and increasing Vata which is what allopathic anti-hypertension meds do especially when used during winters too).
 Apart from food, these alkaloids are also found in nature in different avatars for example they are found in certain plants to ward away the enemies.
 They can be seen in animals too, to keep their predators at bay while acting as poisons or to attract their prey.
 Some of the alkaloids act as poisons to the microbes invading our body and therefore they are used as medicines like quinine, turmeric, neem.

 ***This post is an extract from the book THE ROOT CAUSE- Ayurveda, Astrology and beyond for a blissful life”.
 To pick up a copy of the book, please click the link/s mentioned at the end of this post ⇓⇓⇓⇓⇓